Highest Degree University: University of Utahtdatta@tntech.edu

 PO Box: 5033

-Dr. Datta is a newly appointed faculty member in the Center for Management, Utilization & Protection of Water Resources and an Assistant Professor in the Department of Civil and Environmental Engineering.
+Dr. Datta is the faculty member in the Center for Management, Utilization & Protection of Water Resources and an Assistant Professor in the Department of Civil and Environmental Engineering.
 Her research interests include:

 - Biological Wastewater Treatment Design